Overview of CSR Communication

 mutual understanding and encouraging collaborative value creation.

-- The Booklet 2018 offers a clear and succinct introduction to examples of our CSR initiatives.
+- The SDGs Booklet 2019 offers a clear and succinct introduction to examples of our initiatives for SDGs.

 - Initiatives to improve corporate value through social responsibility